quocanh21081992/gemini-assistant-shortcut/README.md

 The steps are as follows:

-Step 1: install the Trigger Gemini application I have built (works similar to MiCTS, the application will trigger voice command of the Google application)
+Step 1: install the Trigger Gemini

 Step 2: Install Xposed Edge and active Xposed Edge in Lsposed